Next, let's now walk-through the transfer of data from Agiliron to QuickBooks for Purchase Orders.

 Let's take a look at the Bill that has now been created for the associated Vendor.

-- You can see that all the details have come in correctly -including the including the Vendor information (vendor name character limit = 100), the Product Line items (product code now included in the line item description), Taxes (if applicable), Shipping and other elements of the order.
+- You can see that all the details have come in correctly -including the Vendor information (vendor name character limit = 100), the Product Line items (product code now included in the line item description), Taxes (if applicable), Shipping and other elements of the order.

 - In our Agiliron instance under Settings > QuickBooks, we have set the "Use as Transaction Date" to "Created Date".
 For this purchase order, the date that displays in QuickBooks (ie: the Bill Date for Order 33) reflects the dates the orders were created in Agiliron.